stgonzales/twa-backend/README.md

 > *Make sure to install [Insomnia Core](https://insomnia.rest/) first.*

+6. Run the server:

+`yarn run der:server`

-6. Play around with the requests!
+7. Play around with the requests!

 >*Remember that this is a Work in Progress so bugs/no working feature is expected*